OpenRailwayMap/server-admin/ansible/README.md

 * The Mapnik XML file is not build by Ansible.
 Build it on your computer or in your home directory on the server.

+Building the dependencies and the Mapnik XML files is explained below.

 The general order of the playbooks is:

 * base